Bua loi: Philippines

 Ginataang Bilo-bilo with Langka is a Filipino snack dish.
-It makes of ripe jackfruit, coconut cream, sugar, sago pearls, and glutinous rice balls (known as bilo-bilo in the local language).
+It is made of ripe jackfruit, coconut cream, sugar, sago pearls, and glutinous rice balls (known as bilo-bilo in the local language).
 Some people see this as a condensed form of the Ginataang halo-halo.

-Southern Vietnam
+Vietnam

-Chè trôi nc is a Vietnamese dessert made of glutinous rice balls filled with mung beans and served with coconut sauce, toasted sesame seeds, and warm ginger syrup.
+Chè trôi nước (Bánh chay) is a Vietnamese dessert made of glutinous rice balls filled with mung beans and served with coconut sauce, toasted sesame seeds, and warm ginger syrup.